MyLinuxChoice/GUI-ETH-BSC-Bot-with-LimitOrders-honeypot-V2-2022-WIN-MAC-LINUX/README.md

 #### BSC SNIPER protocol is developed based on awesome open source research by Zcash team with the help of amazing Ethereum community
-#### Web3 Pancakeswap Sniper & honeypot detector Take Profit/StopLose bot written in python3, For ANDROID WIN MAC & LINUX
+#### Web3 uniswap & Pancakeswap Sniper & honeypot detector Take Profit/StopLose bot written in python3, For ANDROID WIN MAC & LINUX
 #### Sniper bot that watches when taxes/anti buy are removed from a contract, then quick snipes, with honeypot detector, and also keybinding for fair launches